DenzelBraithwaite/Vault-of-Knowledge/php.md

 <br>

 Notice in the screenshot above how the destructor method runs even for the child class.
 Both the parent and child class instances run their destructor methods at the end.
-Since the parent class is needed for the child, it isn't destructed until it's no longer needed.

 <br>
 <br>